 This post was originally posted on September 14th 2017, but has been updated with more information and better photos on May 21st 2019.

 - 2 medium avocados ripe

 - 1 clove garlic grated

 - 2 pinches whole dried cayenne peppers crushed, or 2 pinches chili flakes

 - Mash the avocados: After you've open the avocados, add them in a bowl and make a creamy paste with a fork.
 I don't want it to be overly mixed as I like small bits of avocados in my guacamole.

 - Mix with the other ingredients: Grate a clove garlic and mince a chili, add into the avocados.
 Chop the cilantro.
 Get the juice from the lime, but don't add more than half at first.
 Crush whole cayenne peppers in a mortar and add along with the other ingredients.

-- Mix until everything is incorporated, taste and consider if you want to add more spices and lime juice.
+- Taste and adjust: Mix until everything is incorporated, taste and consider if you want to add more spices and lime juice.